What Is An Event Chair?

 Different Types of Wedding Chairs: Final Thoughts

-Ultimately, which type of seating you opt for is going to be a function of the type of wedding you’re planning.
-If you’re holding the event indoors, that will guide your thinking and selection in a different direction than if you’re planning an outdoor event.
-Similarly, a formal wedding is going to demand very different seating than a more casual one.
+Ultimately, the type of seating you opt for will depend on your planned wedding.
+If you’re holding the event indoors, that will guide your thinking and selection differently than planning an outdoor event.
+Similarly, a formal wedding will demand different seating than a casual one.
 Just keep your overall aesthetic in mind, and you’ll be fine.

 Origin and Brief History of Event Chairs

 The two types of event chairs (indoor and outdoor) have very different histories.
-Banquet chairs can trace their existence back to the Renaissance, with the development of the Chiavari chair, in Italy.
+Banquet chairs can be traced back to the Renaissance when the Chiavari chair was developed in Italy.

-Outdoor event chairs are a strictly modern invention and owe their existence to modern materials science.
-They first appeared in the late 1960’s and early 1970’s, marketed to fishermen and campers, with their popularity growing over time and eventually bringing them into the mainstream.
+Outdoor event chairs are a strictly modern invention, owing their existence to modern materials science.
+They first appeared in the late 1960s and early 1970s, marketed to fishermen and campers.
+Their popularity grew over time, eventually bringing them into the mainstream.